davew-msft/2019AzureMigrateYourApps/Lab2-ContainerizingApplications/README.md

 You can get the base URL's for inventory and product services by clicking on their overview page and looking at the URL property on the right hand side

 1. Select `Resource groups` in the Azure portal, select 'Lab-2-xxxxx' resource group
-2. Select your inventory or product service resource of type 'App Service'
+2. Select your inventory service resource of type 'App Service'
-3. Take note / copy the URL and save it to a Notepad file
+3. From the `Overview` page, copy the `URL` and save it to a Notepad file
+4. Go back to the 'Lab-2-xxxxx' resource group
+5. Select your product service resource of type 'App Service'
+6. From the `Overview` page, copy the `URL` and save it to a Notepad file

 ##### Set Front End Web App Properties

 You will now set the Front End application settings using the Azure CLI:  Copy the below code and replace the base URL placeholders with the URL's of your services.

-> Note: If you closed the command window you may have lost the values for the initial environment variables you setup, then you need to redefine MYRG and MYID again.
+Note: If you closed the command window you may have lost the values for the initial environment variables you setup, then you need to redefine MYRG and MYID again.
 If you previously saved these variables in a Notepad file, you can copy and paste them from there

 ```
 az webapp config appsettings set --resource-group $MYRG --name "$MYID"frontend --settings INVENTORY_SERVICE_BASE_URL='<your inventory base url>' PRODUCT_SERVICE_BASE_URL='<your product service base url>'